syncfusion-content/maui-docs/MAUI/Autocomplete/Basic-Features.md

 ---
 layout: post
-title: Basic Features with .NET MAUI Autocomplete | Syncfusion
+title: Basic Features in .NET MAUI Autocomplete control | Syncfusion
 description: Learn the basic features with Syncfusion .NET MAUI Autocomplete control and its suggestion list, as well as other topics in this section.
 platform: maui
 control: SfAutocomplete